microsoft/gatsby-plugin-clarity/README.md

 ## Usage

-- Navigate to the root of you gatsby project and run
+- Navigate to the root of your gatsby project and run
   `install gatsby-plugin-clarity`

 - Navigate to gatsby-config.js and add the following to your plugins array